programacion-que-es-una-constante

 How is a constant defined?

-Since a constant cannot be reassigned another value, in general, the assignment must be done at the time of declaration.
+Since a constant cannot be reassigned another value, in general, the assignment must be made at the moment of declaration.

 So, for example, in C++, Java or C# (strictly typed) a constant is declared like this